hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/3-basics.md

 start(connector);
 ```

-We will also need these imports over the course of the tutorial:
+We will also need some imports over the course of the tutorial.
+Paste these at the top of your index.ts file:

 ```typescript
 import sqlite3 from 'sqlite3';